 In his final heart-to-heart chat with his granddaughter, Chante, Deacon Felton said, “I’m not thumbing trying to get to Heaven yet, but when it’s time . . .
 I’m ready.”
 Deacon Felton was not running on to find out what the end would be; he already knew—absent from the body is present with The Lord.
 He was running on to see Him.
 O I want to see Him, look upon His face.
 There to sing forever of His saving grace.
 On the streets of glory, let me lift my voice: Cares all past, home at last, ever to rejoice.

-To send flowers to Little's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Little Neal Felton, please visit our floral store.